-- 5. Click the name to select a field that you want to import. - 6.
-Click Import to. - 7.
-From the drop-down list, select the field in the destination table to receive this data.
-Use the tables above for reference.

-8. Click OK to link the fields.
+- 5. For the Feature Speed Dial and Caller ID table, when an MEC card is installed, select the Speed Dial table to which to import the data (Basic Memory or Expanded Memory) from the drop-down list. - 6.
+Click the name to select a field that you want to import. - 7.
+Click Import to. - From the drop-down list, select the field in the destination table to receive this data.
+Use the tables above for reference. - Click OK to link the fields.

 If data in a field being imported does not match the required format for the import destination, an error message will be displayed when the import operation is attempted, and the operation will be cancelled.
 This can occur when, for example, the destination field can only accept numeric data, but the data being imported contains alphabet characters, as the correct fields were not linked together.

-- 9. Repeat steps 5 to 8 for other fields as required. - 10.
+- 10. Repeat steps 5 to 8 for other fields as required. - 11.
 Click OK to perform the import operation.

-4.4.4 Tool-Export
+4.4.5 Tool-Export

 Allows several types of system data files or tables to be exported as comma-separated value (CSV) files.
-These files can be used with the Import tool (see "4.4.3 Tool-Import") to update another PBX.
+These files can be used with the Import tool (see "4.4.4 Tool-Import") to update another PBX.

 Except for Speed Dial and Caller ID, this option is only available at Installer level.